 The Brick Presbyterian Church is known worldwide for its Sacred Music ministry.
 Since the 18th century, we have been blessed with exceptional and dedicated musicians, fine instruments, and also the resources to maintain a high standard of quality.
-Under the direction of our talented Minister of Music and Organist, Keith S. Tóth, our Chancel Choir leads us every Sunday in musical prayer and praise of God.
+Our Chancel Choir leads us every Sunday in musical prayer and praise of God.
 In addition to worship services, our professional Chancel Choir and pipe organs are featured in several concerts throughout the season.

 Music opportunities for Brick Church’s children and youth are available.
-Led by Director of Children’s Music Ministries Amanda Page Smith, children’s choirs for ages four through fourth grade, youth choirs and the Wednesday Night Choir meet weekly and participate in worship leadership throughout the year.
+Led by Interim Director of Children’s Music Cristina Soto, children’s choirs for ages four through fourth grade, youth choirs and the Wednesday Night Choir meet weekly and participate in worship leadership throughout the year.

 Thanks to the generosity of Don and Lynn Wilson and their steadfast devotion to Brick Church’s Ministry of Music, Brick Church and the Yale University Institute of Sacred Music established in 2013 the Wilson Family Sacred Music Internship.
 This internship provides an exceptional opportunity for a graduate student at the Institute of Sacred Music to participate in our music ministry on a weekly basis during the academic year.
-As part of an intensive, on-site learning experience, the intern shares in the organ playing and choral conducting with Minister of Music Keith S. Tóth while at the same time learning about all parts of our music ministry.
+As part of an intensive, on-site learning experience, the intern shares in the organ playing and choral conducting while at the same time learning about all parts of our music ministry.

 The Brick Church is blessed with two world-class pipe organs, the Sanctuary organ built by Casavant Frères (2005) and the Chapel organ built by Guilbault-Thérien (1996).
 Concerts, recitals, and commercial recordings frequently make use of these two fine instruments.
 Brick Church also has in its musical instrument collection a rare 1898 Steinway “C” Concert Grand Piano that was fully restored in 2010 by Klavierhaus, New York City.
 This fine piano, which resides in the Sanctuary, is used both in worship services and in concert.